Countess Claudine Rhédey de Kis-Rhéde: Life

 The Countess was born on her family estate, Rhédey castle, in Sankt Georgen auf der Heide, (Erdőszentgyörgy), Transylvania (then part of the Austrian Empire, today Sângeorgiu de Pădure, Romania) to Count László Rhédey de Kis-Rhéde (29 September 1775 – 22 November 1833) and his wife, Baroness Ágnes Inczédy de Nagy-Várad (ca. 1788 – ca. 1856).
-The most notable member of her family was Ferenc Rhédey, the reigning Prince of Transylvania who ruled Principality of Transylvania between 1657 and 1658.
+The most notable member of her family was Ferenc Rhédey, the reigning Prince of Transylvania who ruled the Principality of Transylvania between 1657 and 1658.
 At birth, she was styled as Countess Klaudina (Claudine) Rhédey de Kis-Rhéde.

 In 1835, she married Duke Alexander of Württemberg, youngest child and the only son of Duke Louis of Württemberg (younger brother of King Frederick I of Württemberg) and his wife, Princess Henriette of Nassau-Weilburg.
 Due to the German laws relating to the line of succession, she was viewed as being of non-royal rank and the marriage was declared morganatic.
 She was denied the title of Duchess, but was created Countess von Hohenstein by Ferdinand I of Austria on 16 May 1835, shortly after her marriage.

 The crypt of the Rhédey family is in the Reformed Church of Sângeorgiu de Pădure in present-day Romania.

 Claudine died in Austria in 1841 after being thrown from her horse.
 The remains of the Countess were originally interred in the Rhédey Mausoleum, but were subsequently removed and placed in the family crypt in the Reformed Church of Sângeorgiu de Pădure.